• C Programming Video Tutorials

 With the goto statement, the flow can be directed to any previous step or any subsequent step.

-In this chapter, we had a brief overview of the decision making statements in C. In subsequent chapters, we shall each of them in details, with suitable examples.
+In this chapter, we had a brief overview of the decision-making statements in C. In the subsequent chapters, we will have an elaborate explanation on each of these decision-making statements, with suitable examples.

 Advertisements